jdmonin/JSettlers2/doc/Readme.developer.md

 ## Build Setup and Results

-Before building, make sure you have the Java Development Kit version 6 or later.
+Before building, make sure you have the Java Development Kit (JDK) version 6 or higher.
-If you simply want to run the client or server, you only need the Java Runtime (JRE).
+If you only want to run the client or server, you can use either the JDK, or version 8 or earlier of the smaller Java Runtime (JRE).

 Extra tests in the build want python 2.7 or later for unittest discovery.
+Java unit tests and extraTests use JUnit 4, which is downloaded by `build.gradle`.
 Other scripts, like `bin/sql/template/render.py`, use python 2.6 or later.

 If you wish to maintain a user database for your server, you need MySQL